Lazyass1234/past_project_2-1_database/README.md

 # past_projects
-2-1데이터베이스 과제: It is a shoppingmall database team project using php html-php-mysql.
+2-1데이터베이스 과제: It is a shoppingmall database team project with html-php-mysql.
 I heard a feedback from professor that it is too simple.
 Still my group implemented it well.
 When I was a sophomore first semester.

 2-2 Machine Learning: It is a chess program project that tried to adapt machine learning algorithm.
 I tried to use 3 different algorithms, but everything failed.
 I specified my reckoning about my failed attempts at doc file.
 When I was a sophomore second semester.